 Make Sure Your Playroom Furniture Doubles As Storage When Possible

 A reader, Eleri, shared a picture of her kids' toy room.

 First, I love the bright colors.
 A playroom is a great place to have a little fun with color, and she definitely has with the bright red, pink and blues.

 Further, notice the shelf.
 It really doesn't take up too much room but it provides the organization for the room that it needs.

 When you have a shelf like this in a room where kids are playing make sure to bolt it to the wall though, because otherwise a climbing child (do you have one of those too, like I do?) can accidentally pull a large piece of furniture down on themselves and get seriously injured.

-Finally, notice right on the far right front of the picture the hanging mesh organizer (like the one shown on the left of the page).
+Finally, notice right on the far right front of the picture the hanging mesh organizer.
 These are great for a playroom or child's room and are quite popular.
 They are great for holding stuffed animals or other large but relatively light and soft items.